licky-licky/toji-no-miko-translations/docs/md/docs/Toji_Edo_Detective_Story.md

 **Sayaka:** Understood.
 **Kofuki:** The hell, you think I'm some kinda dog that'll go running off chasing the first aradama-chan I see?
 **Sayaka:** ...Won't you?
 **Kofuki:** Sayaka...
-Now you're giving me attitude too\!?
+Now you're giving me attitude too\!\?
 So long as the aradama-chan keep coming, I'm not going anywhere\!
 **Mirja:** Then I'll hold you to that, Shichinosato Kofuki\!
 **Kofuki:** --Alright, alright, here they come\!
 **Kofuki:** Aradama-chan, I love you-\!